Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 69  **Good things ahead!**
-DAY: Wednesday, i woke up and went to class, cooked and went to the library I got better!
+DAY: Friday, i woke up and went to class, cooked and went to the library I got better!
 Had a productive day!
 I Aced my midterms!!
 I will submit and get approved!